• Shoe Polish and Care Products for Shoes, Sneakers and Leather Goods

 Shoe cleaner

-Pay particular attention to the stitching around the tip of the shoe as this is the part that is most exposed to impact.
+Pay particular attention to the front of the shoe, as this is the part most exposed to impact.

 See the products used